haloydev/haloy/README.md

 **Why No Relative Paths?**

-`haloyd` (the Haloy daemon) runs inside a Docker container, relative paths in volume mounts are resolved relative to the daemon container's filesystem, not your local machine.
+Since `haloyd` (the Haloy daemon) runs inside a Docker container, relative paths in volume mounts are resolved relative to the daemon container's filesystem, not your local machine.
 This leads to unexpected behavior where:
 - `./data` creates a directory inside the daemon container
 - Your actual local `./data` directory is never mounted
 - Data appears to be lost or inaccessible